mtnygard/growing-one-system-book/manuscript/chapter1.md

 ## Wrapping Up

 At this point, we have only the barest definition of this system.
 We know who the main user constituency is and their primary needs.
 We know that fact entry will be via text---though we have yet to define the format of that text---and that diagrams will be created from the facts.

+Next, it's time to actually get something up and running.
+Or at least shambling.

 {caption: Quality Attribute Scenarios}
 |============|============|============|============|